InVisionDocs/publicassets/README.md

 The repository is divided into several folders, either for a specific product or a type of image.
 Folders are further subdivided into sub-folders to help with browsing and discoverability of media.

+* Assets: images used in our documentation, for example in tip and warning callouts
+* Brand: InVision-branded assets or other marketing collateral
+* Craft: screenshots of Craft
 * Freehand: screenshots of Freehand
-    * ui: contains images of UI icons only
+    * ui: contains images of single UI icons only
+* Thirdparty: images of third-party apps or tools with which we have an official partnership, such as the Microsoft logo
 * V7: screenshots of v7
-    * ui: contains images of UI icons only
+    * ui: contains images of single UI icons only
 * V6: screenshots of v6
-    * ui: contains images of UI icons only
+    * ui: contains images of single UI icons only
-* Craft: screenshots of Craft
-* Brand: InVision-branded assets or other marketing collateral
-* Thirdparty: images of third-party apps or tools with which we have an official partnership, such as the Microsoft logo

 # File size